-Hon Michael Wood

-Minister of Transport
+Hon Michael Wood Minister of Transport

 CONTENTS

+Ngā ihirangi | Contents

-Introduction 2
+Introduction

+Part 1

-Part 1.
-Understanding the freight and supply chain system in New Zealand 7
+Understanding the freight and supply chain system in New Zealand

+Part 2

-Part 2.
-The Strategic context for change .
-14
+The strategic context for change 20

-Climate change .
-14
+Olimate change 21

-Growing population and densification .
-19
+Growing population and densification 28

-Technology and Digitalisation .
-20
+Technology and digitalisation 30

-International Developments 22
+International developments 32

+Dout 9

+Part 3

-Part 3.
-Current vulnerabilities of the freight and supply chain system .
-26
+Current vulnerabilities of the 36 freight and supply chain system

+Part 4

-Part 4.
-Proposed approach to developing a Freight and supply chain strategy .
-30
+Our proposal for developing a freight 42 and supply chain strategy

-The process from here .
-34
+Collaboration and timeline 49

+Appendices

-Appendix 1 - List of questions for consultation .
-36
+Appendix 1 List of questions for consultation 53

-Appendix 2 - Illustrative journey of a shipping container in New Zealand .
-37
+Appendix 2 Illustrative journey of a shipping container in New Zealand 54

+Appendix 3 56

-Appendix 3 - New Zealand Freight and Supply Chain Strategy - Intervention Logic. .
-37
+New Zealand freight and supply chain strategy - intervention logic

-OFFICIAL INFORMATION OF STREET

-INTRODUCTION
+Appendix 4 Summary of stakeholders' views to date

+Introduction

+Introduction

 Freight and supply chains are a complex system that directly affects all New Zealanders every day.
 The movement of goods is a fundamental activity that enables our society and economy to function and flourish, which in turn affects New Zealanders' quality of life.
 It enables New Zealand to prosper by engaging in international trade.
 Prices of goods are indirectly affected by various elements of the freight and supply chain system such as road quality, port efficiency, and rail capacity.
-For example, freight costs can comprise up to 12% of the total cost of supermarket goods, or higher in times of supply chain disruption.
+For example, freight costs can comprise up to 12% of the total cost of supermarket goods,1 or higher in times of supply chain disruption.